shonglim/icml2019/README.txt

--- Main algorithm is implemented by the class KernelRL.
+-- The main algorithm is implemented by the class KernelRL.

    -- key interface method is learn_and_test_policy()